apache/nuttx/README.txt

         MobaXterm: https://mobaxterm.mobatek.net/
         Gow: https://github.com/bmatzelle/gow/wiki

-      Disclaimer:  In priniple, these should work.
+      Disclaimer:  In principle, these should work.
 However, I have never used any of these environments and cannot guarantee that there is not some less-than-obvious issues.